Kevin Krawietz

 Kevin Krawietz Bio

 Kevin Krawietz (born 24 January 1992) is a German professional tennis player who specializes in doubles.
-He achieved his career-high doubles ranking of world No. 5 on 10 February 2025.
-Krawietz has won twelve doubles titles on the ATP Tour, including the 2024 ATP Finals with Tim Pütz, becoming the first all-German pair to win the title.
-He is a two-time Grand Slam champion at the French Open in 2019 and 2020 with Andreas Mies.
-Krawietz was also a finalist with Tim Pütz at the 2024 US Open and reached the mixed doubles semifinals at the 2021 Wimbledon Championships and at the 2022 French Open, partnering Květa Peschke and Nicole Melichar-Martinez respectively.
-In singles, Krawietz reached his highest ranking of world No. 211 in December 2018.
-He has represented Germany in the Davis Cup since 2019, and also competed at the 2020 Olympic Games in men’s and mixed doubles and 2024 Olympic Games in men’s doubles.
+He achieved his career-high doubles ranking of world No. 5 on 10 February 2025, and he has become one of the leading doubles specialists of his generation.
+Krawietz has won multiple doubles titles on the ATP Tour, including the 2024 ATP Finals with Tim Pütz, becoming the first all-German pair to win the year-end championship.
+He is also a two-time Grand Slam champion at the French Open, winning the title in 2019 and 2020 with Andreas Mies.

 Early Life and Background